VKalenski/.NET-7-Web-Api/README.md

 - *Code-First Migration*
 - *SQL Server Express*
 - *How to use a DataContext and a proper ConnectionString*
-- *All previous HTTP requests with Entity Framework Core to save your data in a SQL Server database*
+- *All previous HTTP requests with Entity Framework Core to save data in a SQL Server database*
 - *Data Seeding: Insert data with a migration programmatically*

 #### [🔼 Back to top](#dotnet-web-api)